Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds: Outlook

 \subsection{Quantization}

-In the symplectic setting, a \emph{quantization} procedure is an assignment to admissible symplectic manifolds $(M,\omega)$ equipped with additional data, of a Hilbert space $\mathcal{H}(M,\omega)$.
-When $(M,\omega)$ comes equipped with a compatible $G$-action, the $\mathcal{H}(M,\omega)$ inherits the structure of a $G$-representation.
+In the symplectic setting, a \emph{quantization} procedure is an assignment to certain symplectic manifolds $(M,\omega)$, equipped with additional structure, of a Hilbert space $\mathcal{H}(M,\omega)$.
+When~$(M,\omega)$ comes equipped with a compatible $G$-action, the $\mathcal{H}(M,\omega)$ inherits the structure of a~$G$-repre\-sentation.

 Unsurprisingly, multisymplectic setting is more exotic.
 We refer to \cite{Schreiber21} for a general exposition and present below the prequantization construction of \cite{FiorenzaRogersSchreiber14,FiorenzaRogersSchreiber16}.